 Many small employers prefer HRAs over group health insurance because they’re more flexible and affordable.
 With an HRA, employees can purchase their own health insurance through the state-based or federal Marketplace and are guaranteed coverage of essential benefits as stated by the ACA.
 Let’s take a quick look at two popular types of HRAs.

 Qualified small employer HRA (QSEHRA)

-With a QSEHRA, employers with fewer than 50 full-time employees offer employees a set monthly allowance.
-Employees then purchase the health insurance plan that works best for them and their families.
+With a QSEHRA, employers with fewer than 50 full-time equivalent employees (FTEs) offer employees a set monthly allowance.
+Employees then purchase the health insurance policy that works best for them and their families.

 Individual coverage HRA (ICHRA)

-Unlike the QSEHRA, employees must be enrolled in individual health insurance coverage, like a plan purchased through the Marketplace, in order to be eligible to participate.
-From there, they’re able to get eligible medical expenses reimbursed with their allowance, just like the QSEHRA.
+Unlike the QSEHRA, employees must be enrolled in individual health insurance coverage, like a plan purchased through the Marketplace, to be eligible to participate.
+From there, they can get qualified medical expenses reimbursed with their allowance, just like the QSEHRA.

 AHPs can be a great cost-saving way to offer health benefits to employees, but with low regulations and high-risk, many employers don’t see it as a true benefit.
-Luckily for employers, HRAs have a similar appeal of an AHP.
-They're budget-friendly, decrease administration time, and provide a formal health benefit to employees.
+Luckily for employers, there are other affordable health benefits options, including HRAs and stipends.
+They're budget-friendly, decrease administration time, and provide a comprehensive health benefit to employees.

-But because HRAs are ACA compliant and allow employees to purchase their own health insurance, HRAs avoid many of the pitfalls of AHPs.
-If you’re interested in an HRA for your business, PeopleKeep can get you started.
-Simply schedule a call with one of our personalized benefits advisors and we will get you on your way!
+But because HRAs and stipends allow employees to purchase their own health insurance, they can help you avoid many of the pitfalls of AHPs.
+If you’re interested in an HRA or stipend for your business, PeopleKeep can get you started.
+Simply schedule a call with one of our personalized benefits advisors, and we will get you on your way!

 This article was originally published on April 23, 2019.
-It was last updated on October 8, 2021.
+It was last updated on May 15, 2023.